 Leukemia care at Mayo Clinic

-Experience.
+- Experienced experts.
 Mayo Clinic doctors have broad experience diagnosing and treating leukemia.
 Your care team is prepared with the knowledge and resources to provide you with exactly the care you need.
-On average, Mayo Clinic doctors care for well over 4,600 people with leukemia every year.
+On average, Mayo Clinic doctors care for over 5,500 people with leukemia every year.

 - A full range of treatment options to consider.
 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs and goals.
-The range of treatments offered to people with leukemia includes chemotherapy, targeted therapy, radiation therapy and stem cell transplant.
+The range of treatments offered to people with leukemia includes chemotherapy, targeted therapy, radiation therapy, bone marrow transplant, immunotherapy and CAR-T cell therapy.

-- Pediatric care.
+- Specialty care for children.
 Children with leukemia are seen at the Children's Center at Mayo Clinic's campus in Minnesota.
 At Mayo Clinic's campus in Arizona, pediatric experts at Mayo Clinic Hospital collaborate with the Phoenix Children's Hospital to provide care and oversee a single bone marrow transplant program for children.
-Mayo Clinic's campus in Florida provides pediatric care at through a partnership with Nemours Children's Specialty Care and Wolfson Children's Hospital.
+Mayo Clinic's campus in Florida provides pediatric care through a partnership with Nemours Children's Specialty Care and Wolfson Children's Hospital.

 Locations, travel and lodging